 All changes that may affect the IRB system must be assessed according to the degree of materiality and handled accordingly.
 Significant changes must be internally endorsed by the CRO, the CEO and the Board, before the application is submitted to the SFSA, whereafter it must be followed by an approval before it can be implemented.
 Non-significant changes must be internally approved by the CRO and could lead either to a pre-notification to the SFSA before implementation, or a post-notification when the change can be implemented directly.
 Non-significant changes that only need to be post-notified are less material than those that need to be notified in advance.
-All internal stakeholders are required to notify Risk of upcoming changes that could affect the IRB system, e.g. changes in lending products and markets, credit granting processes, system support and data relevant for the IRB models.
-The modelling team is responsible to conduct the materiality assessment of the change and to adapt the IRB system accordingly.
+All internal stakeholders are required to notify the risk control unit of upcoming changes that could affect the IRB system, e.g. changes in lending products and markets, credit granting processes, system support and data relevant for IRB models.
+The model development team is responsible for conducting the materiality assessment of the change and for adapting the IRB system accordingly.